How to use diagnostics after FIT ingestion

 What to do next

-If the diagnostics look weak, go back to:
+If the diagnostics support continuing, go to:

 Still need help?
 Send a Little Note to Backpacking Light Send a Little Note to Backpacking Light